 Homegrown tomatoes just taste better than those you get in a grocery store.
 This is because you can wait until they are fully ripe, pick them, and eat them in the same day.
 Tomatoes that come from commercial growers are often picked while still green and under-ripe.
 They are then gassed to get them to turn red and shipped hundreds or even thousands of miles only to sit on a store shelf for a week or more until someone buys them.

 Tomatoes are simple to grow - they're easy to plant, easy to care for and easy to harvest.
 There are hundreds of uses for tomatoes in recipes.
 Tomatoes can be easily grown in containers or hanging baskets, as well as in traditional gardens.

 Tomatoes require fertile, well-drained soil and plenty of sun.
-They typically grow best between 70-90 degrees F. Some tomatoes produce very early and can be ready to eat as early as 55 days from the time you transplant them into your garden.
+They typically grow best between 70-90 degrees F. Tomatoes can be grown in both traditional gardens and containers.
+The seedlings can be transplanted outdoors about 2 weeks after the last expected frost date in your area, when the soil has warmed.
+Some tomatoes produce very early and can be ready to eat as early as 55 days from the time you transplant them into your garden.
 Other varieties can take up to 90 days for their fruit to fully ripen.
 Click on the following links for more information about growing tomatoes.